Abdullah149081/100daysChallenge/README.md

 ### Problem - 4
  - Write a function that takes a string as input and returns the string reversed is Palindrome.

+### Problem - 5
+ - Write a function to find the maximum of an array of numbers.